Reviewable/Reviewable/docs/discussions.md

 ![reviewable override with magic starting word](images/discussions_4.png)

+{:.tip}
+If you find yourself using these words to switch dispositions accidentally, you can disable the feature altogether in the panel accessed via the small <i class="fa fa-cog"></i> settings icon in the top-right corner of any of your disposition dropdowns.

 You can also assign disposition changes to [keyboard shortcuts](accountsettings.md#custom-key-bindings) with the `setCurrentDiscussionDisposition` command.

 {:.tip}